flurdy/doubledragon/README.md

 ### Sealed Secrets

-Safely store encrypted secrets in the git repository
+Safely store encrypted secrets in the git repository.

+There are several alternative encrypted secrets solutions, such as [Mozilla's SOPS](https://fluxcd.io/flux/guides/mozilla-sops/), but Sealed Secrets works well for me.

 * Add a Helm repository for Sealed Secrets